Homotopy theory of coalgebras over operads: Notation and conventions

 The term {}``unital operad'' is used in different ways by different authors.
 We use it in the sense of Kriz and May in \cite{Kriz-May}, meaning the operad has a $0$-component that acts like an arity-lowering augmentation under compositions.
-This is $C(\emptyset)=\unitobj$. \end{rem*} A simple example of an operad is:

-\begin{example} For each finite set, $X$, $C(X)=\integers\Sigma_{X}$, with composition defined by inclusion of sets.
-This operad is denoted $\mathfrak{S}_{0}$.
-In other notation, its $n^{\text{th}}$component is the \emph{symmetric group-ring} $\integers S_{n}$. \end{example} For the purposes of this paper, the canonical example of an operad is
+Here $\mathcal{V}(0)=\ring$.